networknext/next/docs/modify_set_of_amazon_relays.md

 ```

-To change the set of amazon relays, just edit this this file and change the devRelayMap:
+To change the set of amazon relays, just edit this this file and change the devRelayMap to this:

 ```go
 // DEV RELAYS